microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 **Step 0: Examine the current connection**

-When you deployed Azure SQL Database in Module 2, you set up access for your Azure VM through it's public endpoint, and the public IP address of your Azure VM.
+When you deployed Azure SQL Database in Module 2, you set up access for your Azure VM through its public endpoint, and the public IP address of your Azure VM.
 This means you will connect to the database with the public IP address of your VM.

-By adding access from your specific VNet instead of the public IP address of your VM, connections to Azure SQL Database from your VM will appear to come through the private IP address of your VM (you can confirm this by running `SELECT client_net_address FROM sys.dm_exec_connections WHERE session_id=@@SPID;`).
+By adding access from your specific VNet instead of the public IP address of your VM, connections to Azure SQL Database from your VM will appear to come through the private IP address of your VM (you confirmed this at the end of the last activity by running `SELECT client_net_address FROM sys.dm_exec_connections WHERE session_id=@@SPID;`).
 You will see the same result once you configure Private Link, so on the surface it may appear that there is no difference.
 However, there is quite a significant difference, so in this step you will examine how you connect to the database when you have VNet rules configured, and after you configure Private Link, you'll check this again.

 Open the command prompt and run the following command, replacing the `<ID>` with your ID for the workshop.
 ```cmd